HarshithaBoddu/web-app/README.md

- ## INTRODUCTION:
+ ### INTRODUCTION:

 The main objective of our product is to reduce the spread of coronavirus as much as possible.
-Our product mainly consists of Predictor with an Online Appointment booking System and a tool called Medicine Checker.
+Our product mainly consists of **Predictor with an Online Appointment booking System** and a tool called **Medicine Checker**.

-## EXISTING SYSTEM:
+### EXISTING SYSTEM:

 In the existing System, there is only an online Appointment Booking System available, in which anyone can book an appointment to meet the doctor.
 But at this time of pandemic it is not at all safe to continue with this existing system.
 The frontline workers have been working selflessly though they are the most indispensable and the vulnerable section of the society.
 We have even seen cases where the doctors are being affected by COVID-19.